-Teradata, as the name suggests, is of the terabyte-scale relational DBMS that is utilized for the data warehousing needs.
-It offers quite high speeds due to its architecture wherein data is distributed over multiple amps.
+As the name suggests, Teradata is the terabyte-scale relational DBMS utilized for data warehousing needs.
+It offers quite high speeds due to its architecture; wherein data is distributed over multiple amps.
 It’s architecture also provides multi-user access by taking advantage of its parallel processing capabilities.
 Due to similar reasons, it has been a leader in the market for so many years.

 Components of Teradata Architecture

-Let’s discuss each in detail in order to understand the Teradata’s architecture:
+Let’s discuss each in detail to understand Teradata’s architecture:

 The Parsing engine also checks for the syntax errors before creating the execution plan itself and notifies the user if in case any syntax errors are present.

 It also verifies the User privileges.
 Making sure that if a user does not have access to a certain table or view.
 Then user access message is sent back to the user as per the records.

 - Checks for syntax errors, Checks users privileges,

 - Passes on the execution plan along with the query to Bynet